yfeng997/satellite-building-detection.pytorch/README.md

 ## Pre-processed dataset
 A truncated version of Functional Map of the World can be accessed [here](https://drive.google.com/open?id=1sdcxiBlFWmbixkP-gSfXJUlSDNWXcHlR).
 Notice several building types are removed from original dataset as specified in [params.py](https://github.com/YuansongFeng/satellite-building-detection.pytorch/blob/master/params.py#L28-L92).

-Pre processed image data for wake county satellite images are not open to public, so please open an issue for access.
+Pre processed image data for wake county satellite images can be accessed [here](https://drive.google.com/file/d/1pEBzcPyIl1O2My8IO-E1nndHb7dTFZXD/view?usp=sharing) but notice these images are not open to public, so please open an issue for access.

 To understand the structure of each dataset, please check `dataset.py`.